 Relationship anxiety is when you have an intense feeling of doubt, fear, or insecurity about your relationship.
 Although it can happen with friends and families, it’s more common in romantic relationships — both new or long-term.

-It’s absolutely normal to have some anxieties about your relationship and doesn’t mean a breakup is imminent.
-That being said, if left unchecked relationship anxiety can become too much to handle, to the point where it damages your relationship.
+It’s absolutely normal to have some anxieties about your relationship and that doesn’t mean a breakup is imminent.
+That being said, if left unchecked relationship anxiety can become too much to handle, to the point where it damages your intimate relationships.

 Thankfully, there are ways to help you cope with relationship anxiety and have a more fulfilling romantic life.
 We asked experts what relationship anxiety is, how to recognize the signs, and how to deal with relationship anxiety.